Bedrock-OSS/bedrock-wiki/docs/world-generation/world-generation-intro.md

 **What you've done:**

--   [x] Created you very first biome.
+-   [x] Created your very first biome.
+-   [x] Defined a custom dimension.
 -   [x] Made your very first ore generate naturally.
--   [x] Learned to use bridge. for vanilla files generation and referencing.
+-   [x] Learned where to find the vanilla files for reference.
 -   [x] Learned about other Custom Generation methods.
 -   [x] Created custom structures.